vibhav950/zerotunnel/docs/specifications/KAPPA.md

 We define a keyed function $T_{pass}$ which transforms a valid MLWE instance $(A,t)$ into a random tuple $(A,t')$ represented as $(A,t) \xrightarrow[]{T_{pass}} (A,t')$.
 We also define the inverse transform $(A,t') \xrightarrow[]{T_{pass}^{-1}} (A,t)$ on the random data that yields back the original MLWE tuple when operated with the same $pass$.
 It is imperative that $T_{pass}$ has strong pseudorandom properties.

-1. **Alice** and **Bob** decide on a shared password $pass$ securely out-of-band and intend to use this password to authenticate each other preceding bidirectional encrypted data transfer.
+1. **Alice** and **Bob** decide on a shared password $pass$ securely out-of-band and intend to use this password to achieve mutual authentication preceding bidirectional encrypted data transfer.

 2. **Alice** generates her public key using the Kyber key generation step $(A,t)=key \textunderscore gen(A,s,e)$.
 She then applies the transform $T_{pass}[(A,t)]$ and sends over the resulting tuple $(A,t')$ to **Bob** over an insecure network.